jimmay5469/jimmay5469.github.io/_posts/2013-12-13-creating-an-ember-markdown-editor-component.md

 date:   2013-12-13 08:15:00
 ---
 {% raw %}
 (If you haven't already, checked out my first post in this series: [A realtime markdown editor, Part 1](http://www.jimmylauzau.com/blog/2013/12/10/a-realtime-markdown-editor-part-1/).
-In that post I explain my motivation for creating this editor, I create compile a NPM markdown library for use within the browser, and I create my first version of the editor.)
+In that post I explain my motivation for creating this editor, I compile a NPM markdown library for use within the browser, and I create my first version of the editor.)

 _The goal:_ I want to be able to include a markdown editor anywhere within my markup using the syntax below: